Telehealth

 Interstate Telehealth

 I have met all requirements and have obtained an Authority to Practice Interjurisdictional Telepsychology (APIT) from the PSYPACT Commission.
-What that means is that I have the authority to be your telepsychology therapist if you live in any of 37 approved states in addition to the District of Columbia and the Commonwealth of the Northern Mariana Islands.
-To see if you live in an eligible state, see the map on this page.
+What that means is that I have the authority to be your telepsychology therapist if you live in any of 40 approved states in addition to the District of Columbia and the Commonwealth of the Northern Mariana Islands.
+To see if you live in an eligible state, check the map on this page.

 The Technical Stuff